MrKnightmare007/KrishiConnect/README.md

 Upload the 4_sen_esp.ino file by selecting Arduino Uno as the board.

 Repeat the process by switching 5, 6 & 7 switches and selecting ESP8266 as board and final_send_data_flask.ino as the upload file.

+Finally for the connection of atmega and esp switch on 1,2,5 & 6 dip switches which will host the sensor values onto different routes.

 Then type in terminal: